 California poppies have bright cup-shaped blooms ranging from orange, red, and yellow.
 Depending on the climate, these flowers bloom from spring through summer until fall.
 The flowers close at night before opening to catch the morning sun.

-The round, lobed foliage of California poppies is edible, while the flowers are often used as a garnish for salads.
+California poppies’ round, lobed foliage is edible, while the flowers are often used as a garnish for salads.

 25. Mexican hat flower (Ratibida columnifera)